-DB004 | Global Tech Social Work: Addressing Algorithmic Inequalities for Social Equity Contributor/ Author (s): Siva Mathiyazhagan which is two times higher than the European Union and almost equal to the rest of the world tech revenue.
-These tech products are proven to cause to young users and marginalized communities across the world.
+DB004 | Global Tech Social Work: Addressing Algorithmic Inequalities for Social Equity Contributor/ Author (s): Siva Mathiyazhagan In 2021, the United States reserved 34.7% of the global tech revenues which is two times higher than the European Union and almost equal to the rest of the world's tech revenue.
+These tech products are proven to cause social inequalities and mental health harm to young users and marginalized communities across the world.
 There are some significant conversations about tech ethics and equity in the US and Europe.
 However, there is no such ethical tech practice conversation in the global south in spite of having a high volume of social media users.
 Social work is a practice-based profession that deals with intersections of social problems and mental health challenges.
-There are some interdisciplinary social work and experiments in the United States to address social inequalities in data integration and online mental health practice.
-Such initiatives offer critical insights to initiate a global conversion around to address algorithmic inequalities by addressing bias, harm, digital divide, promote diversity, inclusion and prevention of addictive algorithms at local and global context.
+There are some interdisciplinary social work and data science experiments in the United States to address social inequalities in data integration and online mental health practice.
+Such initiatives offer critical insights to initiate a global conversion around tech social works to address algorithmic inequalities by addressing bias, harm, digital divide, promoting diversity, inclusion, and prevention of addictive algorithms in local and global contexts.
 The global Tech Social Work initiative will bring global tech social workers together to collectively sensitize and encourage transdisciplinary collaboration to act locally for global tech for social equity.
 The proposed presentation will highlight the need for global tech social works to promote social equity in tech and global strategies for social work education and practice in emerging technologies.
 Keywords: Academic Presentation